-- Upgrading and retrofitting of existing housing stock - Generating and supporting renewable and low carbon energy and heat projects - Energy projects for community buildings - Carbon sequestration projects (including tree planting)
+- Generating and supporting renewable and low carbon energy and heat projects - Energy projects for community buildings - Carbon sequestration projects (including tree planting)

 The above projects are not exhaustive, and liable to change as the Council continues to support and introduce new carbon reducing projects.
-The annual sum of commuted sums https://www.milton-keynes.gov.uk/sites/default/files/2022-02/2021%2012%2003%20Sustainable%20Construction%20SPD%20adoption%20version.pdf collected will be monitored through the AMR, which will also detail the projects that receive financial assistance through this mechanism.
+The annual sum of commuted sums collected will be monitored through the AMR, which will also detail the projects that receive financial assistance through this mechanism.